Update your filters to get more cards to display. Reach out if you are having any problems.

 Love travel?
-Cardholders can visit Redeem4Travel – CUA’s full service travel website – to book flights, accommodation, tours, activities, car hire and more.
+Cardholders can visit Redeem4Travel – GSB’s full service travel website – to book flights, accommodation, tours, activities, car hire and more.
 You can book with more than 100,000 hotels worldwide, you can book on all major airlines, including Qantas, Virgin Australia and Singapore Airlines, and you can earn airline frequent flyer points on eligible bookings.

 Platinum and rewards cards are not for everyone.
 We know, all those fancy features can be enticing.
 But, you need to make sure the card is right for you to fully benefit from those features.

 First and foremost, you have to think about how much you are paying out for the card.
 This could include both annual fees and interest.
 If you carry a balance, then it’s likely any interest you pay will negate the value of any features or rewards you receive.

 Rewards cards often suit big spenders.
 Just think about it – the more you spend, the more rewards you receive.
 If you hardly use the card, you may be paying over the odds in annual fees, without getting much value back in rewards.

 Weigh it up before you apply for any rewards or platinum card to make sure you’re getting your money’s worth.
 While the Great Southern Bank Platinum Credit Card does offer some nice features, it also has a relatively high purchase rate and annual fee.